7 Historical Books Like Before We Were Yours

 7 Books Like Before We Were Yours

 We know that ‘Before We Were Yours’ is very emotional and dark.
 Throughout the story, we see many crime aspects, like kidnapping, drugs, and abuse.
 The author describes the hidden face of society and gives us some moral lessons.
-So it is set very well in the historical genre.
-Now, I will review 7 books similar to Before We Were Yours.
-Let’s go!
+Stories like these are rich in emotional depth, exploring complex family dynamics, secrets, and the resilience of the human spirit.
+They tackle heart-wrenching topics, which evoke strong emotional responses from readers.

 1. Pachinko

-This is a historical saga following the story of Sunja’s family over 100 years as they move from Korea to Japan in the 1800s.
+This is a historical saga following the story of Sunja’s family over 100 years ago as they moved from Korea to Japan in the 1800s.
 It is so vast in exploring the social and political dynamic between the Koreans and the Japanese at a point in time when the Japanese were trying to colonize Korea and other Asian countries.
-But at the same time, it is so intimate and emotive in exploring specific human experiences that we might not resonate specifically with, which opens our eyes anyway.
+But at the same time, exploring specific human experiences that we might not resonate specifically with is so intimate and dynamic, which opens our eyes anyway.

 Every character goes through a specific emotional experience.
 Also, the way she explores it opens your eyes to what people have to deal with, even if we don’t have to deal with it ourselves.

 Another thing that she mentioned was that this entire book becomes one giant metaphor for the live game.
 Jin Lee is an American Korean who lived in Japan at one point, and she was saying how the game was.
-Pachinko is a traditional Korean game, and everyone that plays it knows that the game is rigged and that you can’t win it.
+Pachinko is a traditional Korean game, and everyone who plays it knows that the game is rigged and you can’t win it.
 However, everyone plays it anyway.
-She says that ends up representing life for Koreans, life for women, and life for everyone in general.
-The author’s writing is lyrical and transformative similar to Before We Were Yours.
+She says that ends up representing life for Koreans, life for women, and life for everyone.
+The author’s writing is lyrical and transformative, similar to Before We Were Yours.

 Author: Min Jin Lee